Visit the Rainbow Mountains

 How to get there

 Rainbow Mountain is easy to visit as a day trip from Cusco.
-When you visit Cusco you will find many excursions to Rainbow Mountain.
+When you visit Cusco you will find many options and offers.
 Of course they all claim to be better and cheaper than the others.
-Depending on whether or not you eat, you pay around 90 sol for Rainbow Mountain, which comes to around 27 us dollar for a full-day program.
+Depending on whether or not you eat, you pay around 90 sol for going to the Rainbow Mountain, which comes to around 27 us dollar for a full-day program.

 Best time to visit